-Similar pamphlets describing the various ideas for adaptions and fastenings have appeared in Sweden and Denmark.
+Similar pamphlets describing the various ideas for adaptions and fastenings have appeared in Sweden (67, 68) and Denmark (69).

-While pertinent details, photographs or drawings of the construction of adapted clothing have often been given, few patterns have become available.
-Tharp attempted to find commercial patterns which could be combined or modified to satisfy individual requirements.
+While pertinent details, photographs or drawings of the construction of adapted clothing have often been given (e.g. 23, 65), few patterns have become available.
+Therp (64) attempted to find commercial patterns which could be combined or modified to satisfy individual requirements.
 This attitude has been encouraged by the Division of Home Economics, U.S. Dept of Agriculture (70).
 Three commercial patterns, based on the designs of C.L.
-Scott, have been made available in the U.S.A. and several have been recommended in Sweden.
-Few papers have described pattern adaptions and the dressmaking techniques involved in any detail.
-Rogers and Stevens give very detailed instructions for their suggested modifications including for example, asymmetric hips, narrow chest with large low bust.
-The Swedish paper also gives detailed instructions for producing a tailor's dummy on which clothing may be fitted.
+Scott, have been made available in the U.S.A.
+(71) and several have been recommended in Sweden (67).
+Few papers have described pattern adaptions and the dressmaking techniques involved in any detail (49, 67, 75).
+Rogers and Stevens (49) give very detailed instructions for their suggested modifications including, e.g., asymmetric hips, narrow chest with large low bust.
+The Swedish paper (67) also gives detailed instructions for producing a tailor's dummy on which clothing may be fitted.
 It has been pointed out that the problems cannot be solved by beginners in clothing production.
-Most people are unaware of the cost and other difficulties, including distribution, involved in making patterns generally available.

-Gamwell and Joyce found little enthusiasm for making or altering their own clothes among the disabled people they interviewed.
+Most people are unaware of the cost and other difficulties, including distribution, involved in making patterns generally available (64).
+Gamwell and Joyce (73) found little enthusiasm for making or altering their own clothes among the disabled people they interviewed.
 They preferred professional alteration or suitable ready-mades.
 Mothers of handicapped children were more interested and would welcome a greater variety of suitable patterns.
 These authors recommended a study of the types of garments for which patterns might be useful.